pupilfirst/wd101-scripts/Styling Matters/Working with Tailwind.md

-Here's a whirlwind tour of how we can use some of Tailwind's features to make a web page look better.
-This video will also tell you where to go to [learn more about Tailwind](https://tailwindcss.com/docs).
+# Working with Tailwind

+This concise overview provides a glimpse into the effective utilization of Tailwind CSS features to enhance the visual appeal of a web page.
+Additionally, you can access the comprehensive Tailwind CSS documentation at https://tailwindcss.com/docs for in-depth learning

 ** Video **